crodrigoturner/blog/content/blog/2019-11-08-personal-reboot.md

 title: Personal reboot
 tags:
 - Notes
-excerpt: sometimes, stop to go faster, further...
+excerpt: Sometimes, take a pause to go faster, further...
 ---

 A person is very much like a computer, with a hardware (i.e: body) and a software (i.e: mind).